PhilippWu/Satisfactory-Server-Panel/README.md

 ### Admin Panel Security

-**Important**: The default admin password is set in the docker-compose.yml file:
+**Important**: The default admin configuration is defined in the `.env` file (copy from `.env.example`):
 ```
+PORT=3000
 SESSION_SECRET=satisfactory-secret-change-this-in-production
 DEFAULT_ADMIN_PASSWORD=satisfactory
 ```

 **For production use, you should change these values.**

+To set up your environment:
+1. Copy the `.env.example` file to `.env` in the satisfactory-admin-panel directory
+2. Modify the values to secure your installation
+3. Restart the admin panel container to apply changes

 ## Project Structure